marjoleinF/curtail/README.md

 We were able to reduce the number of items administered somewhat, at the cost of four incorrect decisions (out of 500).

-For example, we can also inspect test length distributions for at-risk observations separately:
+Perhaps we want to inspect test length distributions for at-risk observations separately:

 ``` r
 hist(tmp2$test.results$current.item[tmp2$test.results$curtailed.decision == "at risk"],